Jason-Whitmore/NumberCatchingAI/README.md

 During training, the program will output a .csv file in append mode containing training statistics, including iteration, current mean score, and mean probability for actions taken (confidence).

 Note: Training takes a very long time.
 10 million timesteps takes 16 hours on a laptop with a 2.2 Ghz clock speed.
 I'd recommend skipping training and watching with the best policy.
 Please feel free to redownload/clone this repo if you unintentionally overwrote the h5 file.

+## Conclusion

+Overall, I am satisfied with the outcome of this project.
+The 3 experiments I conducted demonstrated the performance and robustness of the PPO algorithm.

+The environment itself turned out to be a fantastic testbed in terms of skill needed to play and difficulty of training due to the semi-sparse reward function.
+It's possible I'll return to this environment in the future to test a different algorithm on it.

+Given more time, I would certainly try and speed up the training process.
+Faster training would allow more data to be collected, which would produce more accurate experimental results.